MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdk-release-notes.md

 ## Version 10.0.26100.2161

-*Released November 4, 2024*
+*Released November 4, 2024*.

 ### KASAN Support

 Kernel Address Sanitizer (KASAN) is now supported on Windows Drivers.
 For more information, see [Kasan](./devtest/kasan.md)

 Kernel Address Sanitizer (Kasan), a bug-detection technology in now supported on Windows Drivers, enables the detection of several classes of illegal memory accesses.
-For more information, see [Kasan](./devtest/kasan.md)
+For more information, see [Kasan](./devtest/kasan.md).

 ### Azure File Sync

 Azure file sync reparse tag definition is updated.
-For details, see [Azure File Sync](https://support.microsoft.com/topic/azure-file-sync-agent-v18-2-release-july-2024-613d00dc-998b-4885-86b9-73750195baf5)
+For details, see [Azure File Sync](https://support.microsoft.com/topic/azure-file-sync-agent-v18-2-release-july-2024-613d00dc-998b-4885-86b9-73750195baf5).

 ### WDK MSI Update

 As WDK VSIX is now included as part of Visual Studio individual component, so WDK VSIX no longer ships with WDK MSI.
-When you try to install WDK MSI on a machine without WDK VSIX installed, the following warning message is shown at the beginning of installation
+When you try to install WDK MSI on a machine without WDK VSIX installed, the following warning message is shown at the beginning of installation.

 :::image type="content" source="images/install_wdk_vsix_msg.png" alt-text="Screenshot of the WDK VSIX install notification.":::